VoidGoat/voidgoat-site/_blogs/raymarching-unreal.md

  	...
 ```

 Now we need a `sceneSDF` function, so that we can calculate the distance to the surface at any point.
-The simplest SDF is a sphere, so we can use that to start
+The simplest SDF is a sphere, so we can use that to start.

 ```c
 float sceneSDF( float3 pos ) {